AsifRajwani/Langflow/README.md

 ### **3. Vector Store RAG**

 This example corresponds to the [LangFlow RAG Tutorial](https://docs.langflow.org/chat-with-rag).
 It demonstrates a Retrieval-Augmented Generation (RAG) system that shows how to create a chatbot that can answer questions based on a provided document.
-Note that the behavior of this flow can sometimes be inconsistent.
+Note that the behavior of this flow is very inconsistent.

+#### **Important Usage Note**

+- **LangFlow Desktop**: You need to upload the file(s) in designer mode and then go to playground to ask questions about the file
+- **TypeScript Program**: Automatically handles file upload and then allows you to ask questions about the uploaded file

+#### **Sample Prompts**

+After uploading your file (e.g., `kb/ultrabook-pro-15.md`), you can test the RAG system with these prompts:

+1. `What tools are available to answer my question?` (Lists the available tools)
+2. `Summarize ultrabook-pro-15.md` (Provides summary of the uploaded file)
+3. `What are the key features mentioned in the document?` (Extracts specific information)
+4. `What is the warranty coverage?` (Finds relevant details from the document)

 - **To run**:
   ```bash